jglovier/resume-template/README.md

 1. `bundle install`
 2. `bundle exec jekyll serve`
 3. Open your browser to `localhost:4000`

+### Customizing

+First you'll want to fork the repo to your own account.
+Then clone it locally and customize, or use the GitHub web editor to customize.

+#### Options/configuration

+Much Most of the basic customization will take place in the `/_config.yml` file.
+Here is a list of customizations available via `/_config.yml`:

+[...write these out...]

+#### Editing content

+Most of the content configuration will take place in the `/_layouts/resume.html` file.
+Simply edit the markup there accordingly

 ### Publishing to GitHub Pages for free